[2024 Graduate] It's been half a year since I got my CLF. I've also got my SAA, so I'll write about my study methods and tips for passing

 By the way, the answer is "A"

-Let's try using the above techniques.
+Let's try using the techniques mentioned above right away.

-Let's look at the answers again.
+Let's look at the answer again.

 Is there anything you notice?